 Considering the fees involved in refinancing – including a valuation fee, application fee, registration of mortgage fee and a discharge of mortgage fee – you could still save up to $5000 in interest a year.
 In the first year alone you’d easily make back any exit or set-up fees you’ll pay to refinance, not to mention the long-term savings you could benefit from.

 Another way refinancing could save you money is if you are paying high interest rates on multiple credit cards and you consolidate all your debt into a single refinanced home loan at a lower interest rate.

 It’s a good idea to review your home loan every 12 months or so to make sure it’s still meeting your needs.
 Just remember to carefully weigh up the potential long-term savings versus any fees you may incur.

 Setting yourself up financially starts with your biggest investment, your home loan, so find one that suits your needs.
-Call 13 19 20 to speak with one of our qualified mortgage brokers, or use our online Refinancing Calculator to see how your current home loan stacks up.
+Use our online Refinancing Calculator to see how your current home loan stacks up.

 Our team at iSelect have partnered with Lendi*, so we can help you compare a range of different providers on the market.
 Use our online tool to compare home loans, or give Lendi a call on 1300 186 260 (08:30-18:30).